IMAP to Office 365 Migration

 - Click the ‘Login’ button to continue.

-- EdbMails automatically creates target mailboxes in Office 365 and maps source IMAP mailboxes and folders, making it easy to manage large-scale migrations.
+- EdbMails automatically creates target mailboxes in Office 365 and maps source mailboxes and folders in IMAP, simplifying the management of large migrations.

 Step 6: Start IMAP to Office 365 migration operation

-- Click the ‘View Log’ button to access the IMAP Export operation report, which provides a detailed summary of the export process, including the total number of items exported and the count of items exported from each folder.
+- Click the ‘View Log’ button to access the IMAP Export migration report, which includes a mailbox migration status, errors or warnings, and a summary of migrated items, including the total number of items exported and ensuring clear tracking and evaluation of the process.

 - Step 1: Update DNS records (MX record) to point to Office 365